Hendrik Lorentz: Career

-On 17 November 1877, at just 24 years of age, Lorentz was appointed to the newly established Chair of Theoretical Physics at Leiden University; the position had initially been offered to Johannes van der Waals, but he had just accepted a professorship at the University of Amsterdam.
+In 1878, Lorentz was appointed to the newly established Chair of Theoretical Physics at Leiden University; the position had initially been offered to Johannes van der Waals, but he had just accepted a professorship at the University of Amsterdam.
 On 25 January 1878, he delivered his inaugural lecture titled De moleculaire theoriën in de natuurkunde (The molecular theories in physics).
-In 1881, he became a Member of the Royal Netherlands Academy of Arts and Sciences.

 During his first 20 years at Leiden, Lorentz was primarily interested in the electromagnetic theory of electricity, magnetism, and light.
 After that, he extended his research to a much wider area while still focusing on theoretical physics.
 He made significant contributions to fields ranging from hydrodynamics to general relativity.
 His most important contributions were in the area of electromagnetism, the electron theory, and relativity.

 In 1910, Lorentz decided to reorganize his career; his teaching and management duties at Leiden University were taking up too much of his time, leaving him little time for research.
 He initially asked Albert Einstein to succeed him as Professor of Theoretical Physics at Leiden.
 However, Einstein did not accept, because he had just taken up a position at ETH Zurich and the prospect of having to fill Lorentz's shoes made him shiver.
 He ultimately chose Paul Ehrenfest as his successor.

 In 1912, Lorentz resigned from his chair at Leiden University to become Curator of the Physical Cabinet at Teylers Museum in Haarlem.
 He continued to teach at Leiden as Extraordinary Professor, delivering his famous "Monday morning lectures" on new developments in theoretical physics.